jonlpersson/ed-latimore/site/_posts/2022-11-19-derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 For my brothas out there (or anyone with a darker skin tone), you won't be able to see your skin turn red.
 Just got by how irritated it feels, as that will be enough to tell you.

+Also, in the same line of discussion, your hair texture doesn't matter.
+The scalp roller would produce great effects, regardless of your race of race or ethnicity.

 One of the caveats the study warns is that you don't want to use the minoxidil (or finasteride+minoxidil solution) within 24 hrs of the derma rolling procedure.
 This is mainly to avoid irritation.
 This is not medical advice, but I never wait 24 hours after derma rolling to apply my minoxidil+finasteride solution.

 ## The final word on derma rolling to combat male pattern hair loss